metagenomics/metagenomics-tk/docs/modules/magAttributes.md

 ## Databases

-Checkm and GTDB need their databases as input.
+CheckM and GTDB need their databases as input.
 See [database section](../database.md/#database-input-configuration) for possibly download strategies.
-The GTDB and Checkm compressed databases must be tar.gz files.
+The GTDB and CheckM compressed databases must consist of tar.gz files.

 If you need credentials to access your files via S3 then please use the following command: